The Printable Guide on this webpage gives you the most important things

 Maui is composed of two half‑islands (east and west), joined by a wide valley.
 Maui is 48 miles long and 26 miles wide, or six miles at the narrowest point of the valley between the bays (728 square miles).
 The population is 155,000 residents, plus 42,000 tourists.
 The largest city is Kahului (population 20,000).
 Maui is the second-largest Hawaiian island.
 Over 2 million tourists come to Maui each year.
 The airport you will come in at is in Kahului (airport code letters OGG), in the northeast corner of the central valley.
 For how to search for the best prices on air tickets to Maui, see

 The Hyatt Regency, Westin, Sheraton, Kaanapali Beach, Royal Lahaina, Maui Kaanapali Villas and several other hotels and condos are on Kaanapali Beach, north of the town of Lahaina, on the west side of WEST Maui.
 Three of those hotels are much older than the others, and so are less expensive but also much less luxurious: Royal Lahaina opened in 1962, Maui Kaanapali Villas in 1963 and Kaanapali Beach Hotel opened in 1964.
-(The Sheraton originally opened in 1963, but was completely rebuilt, not just remodeled, in 1996, so is now the newest hotel on Kaanapali Beach.)
 The Ritz Carlton Kapalua is about 20 minutes north of Kaanapali Beach.

-The Wailea Marriott (formerly Intercontinental), Grand Wailea, Four Seasons, Fairmont Kea Lani, and Makena Beach (former Maui Prince) are the main hotels in the Wailea area, which is the other popular modern hotel section, and is in the southwest part of the east half of Maui (often called SOUTH Maui).
-(The Renaissance Wailea, formerly the Stouffer, closed in 2007, and is being re-constructed to make a new hotel called Andaz.)
+The Wailea Marriott (formerly Intercontinental), Andaz (formerly Renaissance), Grand Wailea, Four Seasons, Fairmont Kea Lani, and Makena Beach (formerly Maui Prince) are the main hotels in the Wailea area, which is the other popular modern hotel section, and is in the southwest part of the east half of Maui (often called SOUTH Maui).

 The roads you will drive on (between airport and hotels and restaurants) are excellent, modern, well‑maintained and well‑marked.
 The drive from the Kahului Airport to your Kaanapali Beach hotel is 30 miles and takes 50 minutes.
 If you are staying at one of the Wailea hotels, the drive from the airport is about 18 miles and takes about 30 minutes.
 The driving distance between the two main resort areas, Kaanapali and Wailea, is 36 miles and takes about one hour.
 There are only a few main roads on Maui, so it's easy to follow the map you get from your car rental agency, and you will learn your way around.